bkatiemills/python-testing/README.md

 OK
 ```

-Also note that in future, even if we change `matchScore` to another implementation, we can still run the tests to make sure we haven't broken anything - this is another key feature of testing, it allows us to quickly and automatically make sure we haven't broken stuff as we work.
+Also note that in future, even if we change `matchScore` to another implementation, we can still run the tests to make sure we haven't broken anything - this is another key feature of testing: it allows us to quickly and automatically make sure we haven't broken stuff as we work.

 ### Problem 2